emads22/eminem-lyric-package/README.md

 - **Flexible**: Retrieve lyrics as plain text or in raw JSON format.

 ## Installation
-You can install the Eminem Lyric package via pip:
+You can install the eminem_lyric package via pip:

 ```bash
 pip install eminem_lyric